+Employees

-Why we engage How the Board engages EmployeesEngagement with employees is paramount to maintaining Alfa's strong culture.
+Engagement with employees is paramount to maintaining Alfa's strong culture.
 Employee engagement is fundamental to our success; employees who feel valued are more likely to contribute innovative ideas and solutions.
 We continue to cultivate a culture of innovation and empowerment, and we are proud that our people are highly engaged and supportive of each other and of the organisation's aims.

-The Board reviewed the Gender pay gap report and initiatives identified by the action plan.
-Members of the Board attended the EMEA Company Meeting in March and Company Conference in September held in Amsterdam, which provided interaction between the Board with a wide range of employees across functions, leading to a deeper understanding of the daily objectives, challenges Customer en How the Board engages Why we engage Customers We engage to understand our customers better so we can provide a better product to them.
+- The Board reviewed the Gender pay gap report and initiatives identified by the action plan. - Members of the Board attended the EMEA Company Meeting in March and Company Conference in September held in Amsterdam, which provided interaction between the Board with a wide range of employees across functions, leading to a deeper understanding of the daily objectives, challenges and opportunities. - The Board reviewed the results of the Pulse surveys during the year, which allows for greater insight into colleague sentiment across the Group and provides direct feedback on areas that can be improved. - The Board attended an event which hosted a number of new hires and graduates.

+Customer engagement

+Customers

+We engage to understand our customers better so we can provide a better product to them.
 Our customers have direct channels to engage with all levels of the organisation.
 By actively listening to customer feedback and understanding their needs, Alfa can better tailor our products to meet individual customer requirements.
 We continue to build on our long-term relationships with our customers, which enables Alfa to anticipate and adapt to changing market demands effectively.

-Regular updates from the CEO and COO are provided to the Board on the operational priorities in place to deliver a high-quality customer experience.
-The Board hears regular updates on key customer measures across the Group and key themes from customer feedback.
-Regular cyber security updates are provided to the Board and this year the Board's understanding of Alfa's work to reduce cyber risks across the business was enhanced by an Al presentation in June 2024.
-During the year, the Board received an overview of Alfa Systems 6 to help them understand how Alfa Systems' development was evolving to meet customer needs.
+- Regular updates from the CEO and COO are provided to the Board on the operational priorities in place to deliver a high-quality customer experience. - The Board hears regular updates on key customer measures across the Group and key themes from customer feedback. - Regular cyber security updates are provided to the Board and this year the Board's understanding of Alfa's work to reduce cyber risks across the business was enhanced by an Al presentation in June 2024. - During the year, the Board received an overview of Alfa Systems 6 to help them understand how Alfa Systems' development was evolving to meet customer needs.